Creating CSR and Key File for a SAN SSL Certificate using OpenSSL

 NOTE

-• Once you receive your SAN certificate, you can install it along with the private key on your web server or application.
+) is safe to share with the CA for certificate issuance.- Once you receive your SAN certificate, you can install it along with the private key on your web server or application.